Teaching Certification at St. Mary’s

 Supply and Demand of Texas Teachers

-Criminal History Acknowledgement
+Criminal History Acknowledgment

 Pursuant to the TEC, §22.0835, candidates must undergo a criminal history background check prior to clinical teaching.
 Pursuant to the Texas Education Code (TEC), §22.083, candidates must undergo a criminal history background check prior to employment as an educator.
 If you were convicted of an offense that is not considered appropriate for an educator, you could be ineligible to earn certification in Texas.